Technology &

 Screen:

-To save money, I constructed my own screen.
-I built two different versions, the first with a wooden frame and "blackout cloth" screen; the second with an aluminum frame and a matte white vinyl screen.
-For details on these two screens, visit my DIY Projects Page.
+To save money, I have constructed all of the screens myself.
+I built three different versions, the first, a 100" diagonal 16:9 wooden frame and "blackout cloth" screen; the second, a 102" diagonal 16:9 with an aluminum frame and a matte white vinyl screen; and the third and current screen a 125" diagonal 2.35:1 widescreen (see photo below).
+For details on the building of the first two screens, visit my DIY Projects Page.

 Remote Control

-For the theater remote control I chose the Philips Pronto TSU-3000.
-This is primarily a touch screen remote with some hard buttons.
+For the theater remote control I chose the Philips Pronto TSU9400 (Philips has since departed the remote control business).
+This is a color touch screen remote with multiple hard buttons.
 A key feature is that it can be programmed and the user interface designed using your PC.
 The benefits to me are that I can put just what buttons I need on the primary screens and leave the others elsewhere.
-Also, with my aging eyes, I can make the buttons large and high contrast so I can read them without reading glasses, a problem with many other remotes.
-The hard buttons allow quick access to common functions such as volume, stop, play, pause, etc. without having to look at the touch screen at all.
+Also, with my aging eyes, I can design the buttons so I can read them without reading glasses, a problem with many other remotes.
+The hard buttons allow quick access to common functions such as volume, channel, mute, devices, etc. without having to look at the touch screen.

 Power Conditioning:

-For power cleaning I utilize a Monster Cable HST-2500 unit.
+For power conditioning I utilize an APC H15BLK.
 It provides power to the equipment in the rack as well as the projector.

 IR Distribution: